centrahq/api-documentation/pages/04.guides/01.cms-integration/docs.md

 * How Centra handles translations and localization
 * Fetching product data from Centra

+Before you begin to work on your integration, make sure to read about Centra's [Store logic and other basic concepts](/overview/centra-overview).

 ## Multiple stores in Centra

 Centra takes a segmented single-store approach, meaning there is no need to set up multiple Stores to serve different audiences with different offers.